Rasul Guliyev

-Rasul Guliyev (Rəsul Bayram oğlu Quliyev; born 10 December 1947) was an Azerbaijani politician who served as the Speaker of the National Assembly of Azerbaijan from 1993 to 1996.
+Rasul Guliyev (Rəsul Bayram oğlu Quliyev; born 10 December 1947) is an Azerbaijani politician who served as the Speaker of the National Assembly of Azerbaijan from 1993 to 1996.

 Biography details

 Early years

 Guliyev was born on December 10, 1947, in the Gazanchy village of the Nakhchivan Autonomous Republic of Azerbaijan.
 After completing his secondary education in 1965, he entered the Chemistry-Technology faculty of the Oil And Chemistry Institute of Azerbaijan, graduating in 1970 and gaining the profession of a technologist-engineer.

 He then started working for Chemistry Plants of Azerbaijan in Sumgait.
 From 1971 to 1992, Guliyev worked in the Baku Oil Refinery Plant as a technologist, chief of workshop, engineer, chief engineer and the director.
 At the same time, he was elected a deputy to the Baku Soviet of Deputies, and a deputy to the Supreme Soviet of Azerbaijan SSR in 1990.

 He was appointed the vice-president of the State Oil Company of Azerbaijan Republic (SOCAR) and on December 7, 1992 - Chief of the Main Oil and Gas Processing Office.